steven-solomon/soonernotfaster/content/posts/how-to-run-an-effective-agile-demo-a-secret-way-to-build-stakeholder-trust.md

 Demoing from production means showing stakeholders completed work that’s ready for users.
 Displaying working software shifts the discussion away from “when will it be done?” to “what should it do next?”

 “What should it do next?” is a great question that allows you to discuss priorities with leadership in a collaborative way.
 It gives them the opportunity to steer the project.
 In this type of discussion, you are no longer a line on a chart, but a team with a track record for accomplishing work.

-The demo also is a chance for the team to consistently display progress, which is a core element at the heart of building trust.

 Demos have a lot of benefits but they are not free.
 They require you to work in a way where user value is the outcome of each task.
 A common practice in the agile community is to build vertically sliced stories, which include all the layers of an application.
 However, if your team isn’t building vertically sliced features, then demoing will be difficult.
 In this case, you should try talking with your product manager, as they may be open to experimenting with vertically sliced stories for a short period of time.